lorr94/Domino-Technical-Artist-Evaluation-Project/README.md

 * For proper testing via Play, use in Game window 1080x1920 resolution aspect ratio
 * "Animate the colors of the frame (using a shader is recommended )"
   - For this tasks, I used a shader graph for a pulsating effect, instead rainbow-like swirle effects, due to knowledge limitations at the time
+* "Make sure the sequence is as close as possible to the Reference provided"
+  - Due to time constraints, only sticker placement animation was created, in addition to the buttons behaviour and conditions.

 Tasks:
 Main Window